Patricia Richardson: Early life and education

+Richardson was born Patricia Richardson on February 23, 1951, in Bethesda, Maryland.
 Richardson attended multiple schools including Holton-Arms School and Hockaday School.
 She is a 1972 graduate of Southern Methodist University.

 Career

 Richardson began as the understudy for the role of Gypsy Rose Lee in Angela Lansbury's Broadway production of Gypsy: A Musical Fable in 1974, also playing several small chorus parts.
 In the next ten years she worked in regional theater, commercials, and other Broadway and Off-Broadway plays.
-She had roles in programs such as The Equalizer, Spencer For Hire, and Kate & Allie.
+She had roles in programs such as The Equalizer, Spenser: For Hire, and Kate & Allie.
 She appeared in one episode of The Cosby Show in the third season with her real-life husband, playing a woman giving birth to her ninth child.
 Richardson also appeared in the films Christmas Evil and C.H.U.D..
 In 1989, she appeared in one episode of Quantum Leap as a radio station owner.

 In 1983, she left New York for LA briefly to do a sitcom centered on Katey Sagal's twin sisters, Liz and Jean Sagal, called Double Trouble, for Norman Lear.
 When asked to go back and do a second season after her contract had expired, she passed in order to stay in New York and continue performing in Beth Henley's The Miss Firecracker Contest off-Broadway.
-A few years later Allan Burns, who co-created The Mary Tyler Moore Show, brought her back to Los Angeles to star in two sitcoms he produced: Eisenhower and Lutz and FM.
+A few years later, Allan Burns, brought her back to Los Angeles to star in two sitcoms he produced: Eisenhower and Lutz and FM.
 Both shows ran for 13 episodes.

 In 1991, three months after giving birth to twins, Richardson became a last-minute replacement for Frances Fisher in what would be her breakout role as Jill Taylor on the ABC sitcom Home Improvement.
 Richardson received four Emmy nominations, and two Golden Globe nominations in this role.
 While working on Home Improvement, she hosted the Emmys with Ellen DeGeneres, starred in the miniseries Undue Influence with Brian Dennehy, Sophie and the Moonhanger on Lifetime with Lynn Whitfield, and earned an Independent Spirit nomination in 1997 for her first major theatrical film role in Ulee's Gold.

 Richardson and co-star Tim Allen on-stage at the 45th Primetime Emmy Awards with late night host Jay Leno seated.

 In 2002, Richardson replaced Janine Turner in the Lifetime medical drama series Strong Medicine, as a new character, Dr. Andy Campbell.
 She was nominated for two Prism Awards for her work in Strong Medicine.
 After three seasons on that show, she was cast in a recurring role as Sheila Brooks, campaign manager for Republican presidential candidate Arnold Vinick (Alan Alda) in the final two seasons of NBC political drama The West Wing.